 These are injections given in between the layers of the skin.
 This route is usually used when a localised reaction is required, for example with some vaccinations, allergy testing, or tests to determine previous exposure to some infections.
 In general, people who are up-to-date with common childhood vaccinations have experienced an intradermal injection.

 Common Uses of Injection

-The most common injection people see outside of a hospital setting is probably an insulin injection for diabetics.
+The most common injection people see outside of a hospital setting is probably an insulin injection for individuals with diabetes.
 Insulin administration at home is a subcutaneous injection and can be given into any reasonably central areas of subcutaneous fat – the lower abdomen or tops of thighs are usually ideal.
-Most other injections that can be expected to be given at home are also subcutaneous, such as certain blood thinners or fertility treatment.
+Most other injections that can be expected to be given at home are also subcutaneous, such as certain blood thinners or fertility treatments.

 Common Injection Sites